Structural Requirements for Solar Panels: Essential Factors to Consider

 ASCE 7 Guidelines

-There’s a playbook most engineers turn to when designing solar panel structures: ASCE 71, published by the American Society of Civil Engineers 1.
-It lays out the basics—how to account for wind, snow, and dead weight—so panels don’t just work but stay safe over time.
-These guidelines tie directly into building codes, both local and international, which means they aren’t optional.
-If you’re putting together a solar system, following ASCE 71 is part of making sure the design holds up and passes inspection.
+There’s essentially one main playbook that most engineers turn to when they're designing solar panel structures: ASCE 7$^1$, published by the American Society of Civil Engineers.
+It clearly lays out the basics—how to accurately account for wind, how to factor in snow loads, and how to deal with the constant dead weight—so the panels don’t just work well but stay safe over time.
+These guidelines are directly tied into most building codes, both local and international, which means they are definitely not optional.
+If you’re putting together a solar system, following ASCE 7$^1$ is the foundation for making sure your design holds up and, more importantly, passes every single inspection.

 International Code Compliance

-Solar panel setups aren’t a free-for-all.
-They’ve got to line up with the rules—like the International Residential Code (IRC) and the International Building Code (IBC).
-2. Those codes spell out how buildings should be built and what counts as safe and sturdy.
-Stick to them, and you know the system isn’t just thrown together—it’s solid.
+Solar panel setups are not a free-for-all, despite what some installers might think.
+They absolutely have to line up with the rules—like the International Residential Code (IRC) and the International Building Code (IBC)$^2$.
+Those codes spell out the minimum standard for how every building should be constructed and what actually counts as safe and sturdy.
+Stick to them, and you have that solid assurance that your system isn’t just thrown together randomly—it’s solid, it’s safe, and it’s defensible.

 And then there’s SEAOC—the Structural Engineers Association of California.
-They’ve put out their own playbook for solar on low-slope roofs.
-3. It digs into the nitty-gritty: how to design for wind, snow, and all the random environmental stuff that can beat down on a system.
-Basically, it’s the extra layer of guidance that keeps solar arrays standing strong.
+They’ve gone and put out their own detailed playbook specifically for solar on low-slope roofs$^3$.
+It really digs into the nitty-gritty: how to design for those complex wind pressures, those heavy snow loads, and all the random environmental stuff that beats down on a system over its lifetime.
+Basically, it’s the extra, necessary layer of guidance that keeps solar arrays standing strong when the conditions get rough.

 Structural Engineers Expanding Role